jrosa770/ansible_device_var/README.md

     1. Clear the configurations of interface GigabitEthernet1/0/7 and interface GigabitEthernet1/0/8
     2. Set interface GigabitEthernet1/0/7 to data 20 and voice 200
     3. Set interface GigabitEthernet1/0/8 to data 20
-    4. Set all current: modify to current: keep in the "example- -01.yml" file
+    4. Set all current: modify to current: keep in the "example-sw-01.yml" file